ExpressVPN and Pure VPN are two of the most popular VPN services available.

-Similarly to ExpressVPN, it stands out thanks to a vast number of supported platforms, which also includes extensions for Chrome and Firefox.
+Similarly to ExpressVPN, it stands out thanks to a vast number of supported platforms, which also include extensions for Chrome and Firefox.
 In this aspect, the two are pretty much equal.

-If this is a permanent change is a little unclear, but as it stands, they allow double the number of simultaneously connected devices compared to ExpressVPN.
+This is double the number of simultaneously connected devices compared to ExpressVPN.

-Without a doubt, this makes them the standout winner in this category.
+Without a doubt, this makes them the standout VPN winner in this category.

 When it comes to using the ExpressVPN apps, it is straightforward to do so.

-Anyone can find their way around the apps, which is very simple and user-friendly.
+Anyone can find their way around the desktop and mobile apps, which are very simple and user-friendly.
 It has a single button that you can click to connect or disconnect to or from a server.

 Under the button, there is the list of servers, as well as recent locations to which you can choose to connect quickly, without having to access the list.

-The settings are also very straightforward and easy to navigate, and pretty much everything is set the way you would want to use it by default.
+The settings menu is also very straightforward and easy to navigate, and pretty much everything is set the way you would want to use it by default.

 If you have some specific preferences, you can, of course, make the changes manually.
-Also, note that each app comes with an automatic kill switch, among other security features.
+Also, note that each app comes with an automatic kill switch, among other security tools.

-However, if you are a new user, simply leave everything as it is, and the app will protect you just fine.
+However, if you are a new user, simply leave everything as it is, and the VPN apps will protect you just fine by default.

 When it comes to PureVPN, the installation process is pretty much just as simple, and even someone who has never dealt with a VPN before can quickly figure everything out.